MRN-Code/nodeapi/README.md

 See #usage and #environment requirements to boot the API!

+# environment requirements
+See [REQUIREMENTS.md](REQUIREMENTS.md) for configuration you system's environment for the API.

 # usage

 ```bash
 $ npm run startdev # boots the API with all services available, or...
 $ npm run build && node dist/index.js [flags] # build the app, then run the built copy (less CPU), or...
 ```

-# environment requirements
-See [REQUIREMENTS.md](REQUIREMENTS.md) for configuration you system's environment for the API.

-# Usage

-## Starting the server
-The simplest way to start the server is to use the `npm start` command.
-If that fails, look at `package.json` for the command that `npm start` runs, and run that manually for a more useful output.

-If you wish to pass CLI options to the startup process, you will need to start the server using the full command (see _package.json_ for the command which is run by `npm start`).

-To start the server as a Daemon, all Ansible-provisioned servers should have an upstart script: `sudo start coinsnodeapi`.

-To start the server with auto-restart, try using monit: `monit [re]start coinsnodeapi`.

-Unfortunately, **pm2** does not play well with our monitoring strategy, so we do not recommend using pm2 to run the API as a daemon.

-## CLI options
-Use `node index --help` to see all available options.
+Use `node dist/index.js --help` to see all available options.

-- @flag development/release/production run the server using COINS_ENV of the respective flag.
+- @flag `development/release/production` run the server using COINS_ENV of the respective flag.
 Shorthand --dev/rel/prd are honored.

-- @flag coinstac start the server with COINSTAC routes.
+- @flag `coinstac` start the server with COINSTAC routes.
 Shorthand -c Defaults to false.

-- @flag without-new-relic start the server without including the New Relic agent.
+- @flag `without-new-relic` start the server without including the New Relic agent.
 Shorthand -w.
 Defaults to false.

+## coins internal usage
+To start the server as a daemon, ansible-provisioned servers should have an upstart script: `sudo start coinsnodeapi`.

+To start the server with auto-restart, try using monit: `monit [re]start coinsnodeapi`.

 Logs are written to the `logs/` directory in this repo.

-# New Relic
+## new relic integration
 The New Relic agent is `require()`ed on startup by default, however, it does not report to New Relic's servers by default.
 To turn on reporting, the environment variable `NEW_RELIC_ENABLED` must be set to `'true'`.
 This should be configured